kevando/dufinition/README.md

 - Submit this to the app store via testflight
 - Apply austens style/ui
 - Sort list by letter
+- Rebuild from latest react native, and enable proper answers tracking
 - Refactor worsapi to an action using thunk middleware

 ##### 2.0